-Knowing whether probate is necessary will save you time and money.
-California has several probate procedures available to settle an estate.
-Determining whether probate is necessary and which probate procedure can be used will depend on three key components:
+Knowing whether you need to probate and which procedure is necessary will save you time and money, as California has several probate procedures available to settle an estate.

-- how title to the property was held.
+- how the decedent held title to the property.

-- When a valid will exists.
-An estate will have to be probated if a valid will exists and the estate has assets requiring probate that are valued over $150,000.
-Probating the estate will validate a will and distribute the estate’s assets according to the terms of the will.
+An estate will have to be probated if a valid will exists and the estate has assets requiring probate that are valued over $166,250.
+Probating the estate will validate the will and distribute the assets according to its terms.

-- There are mistakes in the will.
-The will must go through probate if mistakes are present.
-For instance, a fraudulently executed will can be challenged.
+The will must go through probate if mistakes are present, such as in a fraudulently executed will.

 Assets Subject to Probate

-Example: Real property held in the name of “Joe Smith, an unmarried man, and Sara Jones, an unmarried woman” would be considered to be owned 50% by Joe and 50% by Sara, as tenants-in-common, with no right of survivorship.
+For example, real property held in the name of “Joe Smith, an unmarried man, and Sara Jones, an unmarried woman” would be considered owned 50% by Joe and 50% by Sara as tenants-in-common with no right of survivorship.
 On the other hand, if title was “Joe Smith, an unmarried man, and Sara Jones, an unmarried woman, as joint tenants,” if either Joe or Sara died, the remaining owner could easily transfer the deceased owner’s share of the property to the surviving owner without probate.

 Revocable living trusts, pay-on-death accounts and registrations, and gifts are not subject to probate.

-Going through probate can be an arduous task for the surviving heirs and beneficiaries.
-Contact A People’s Choice for more information about how to avoid probate in California.
-Call us at 800-2747-2780.
+Probate can be an arduous task for surviving heirs and beneficiaries.
+Contact A People’s Choice at 1-800-2747-2780 for more information about how to avoid probate in California.
 Our experienced staff is available by phone to answer your questions.